 What About Returning Tropical Fish?

 Being the owner of a 50 gallon fish tank, I have personal experience with this as we often buy our fish at Walmart.

-Tropical fish bought from Walmart come with a 90 day return policy if they were to die.
+Originally, tropical fish bought from Walmart came with a 90 day return policy if they were to die, but not anymore.

-Ask the Reader: What’s your personal experience with the Walmart return policy?
+Ask the Reader: What’s your personal experience with the return policy at Walmart?
 Am I missing any useful information?
 Let me know in the comments below, thanks.

 By Kyle James